bcgov/lucy-web/README.md

 ## Requirements

 * [Docker](https://store.docker.com/search?type=edition&offering=community) installed.
-* The ability to run Makefile commands, using a comman line tool such as [GMAKE](https://www.gnu.org/software/make/)
+* The ability to run Makefile commands, using a command line tool such as [GMAKE](https://www.gnu.org/software/make/)

 On Windows, you may require a tool like [Visual Studio Code](https://code.visualstudio.com/) or [Cygwin](http://www.cygwin.com/) in order to use the Makefile.